 Throw that blame out the window, and most likely those kegels can go right along with it.

-A kegel is a muscular contraction (think stoping urine mid-stream), and it can be useful in some instances, but contracting these muscles can make the muscle tighter and this isn’t always a good thing.
+A kegel is a muscular contraction (think stopping urine mid-stream), and it can be useful in some instances, but contracting these muscles can make the muscle tighter and this isn’t always a good thing.
 And, might I add, tighter doesn’t mean more functional.
 I know what you’re thinking, “Anything tighter down there must be better.”

 Here’s the deal.
 Your pelvic floor is comprised of a group of muscles that never completely relax, or we’d be incontinent, so if you add kegel exercises to an already tight pelvic floor, it can cause or worsen dysfunction.

-“Imagine if you are flexing your biceps all day and someone said, ‘Here, takes these dumbbells and do curls.’
+“Imagine if you are flexing your biceps all day and someone said, ‘Here, take these dumbbells and do curls.’
 Your biceps would be ‘pumped up’ and fatigued, and will lose function more rapidly.
 Your pelvic floor is comprised of muscles that are always working, and weakness can be a result of too much tension,” says Diana Fassett, pelvic floor physical therapist and owner of Success Physical Therapy.
 “The pelvic floor can hold a lot of the body’s tension, especially in a high stress person.
 So the cause of urinary leakage could actually be pelvic floor muscle tension or tightness.”

 Kegels have their place, but the only way to know if they are appropriate is to be evaluated by a pelvic floor physical therapist.
 Unless you’ve been told that your pelvic floor is weak—not tight—then don’t try to break any kegel records.
 Instead, focus on learning to coordinate your transverse abdominis (those deepest abdominal muscles) with your pelvic floor and glutes.
-Learning to coordinate your breath with your pelvic floor (like this) in moments of exertion can help.
+Learning to coordinate your breath with your pelvic floor in moments of exertion can help.
 Of equal importance, you need to know how to relax your pelvic floor muscles.
 It’s not simple, so getting assessed, if possible, is the best course of action.

 Know you aren’t alone–50-70% of women experience stress urinary incontinence, according to Fassett, and not necessarily as a result of childbearing.